fmalina/revisions-blocl/activism/signals.md

 sources get good press.

 Policymakers and politicians know that they have the power to deny access to the media.
-So, those who write stories that policymakers don’t like find that they cannot get a meeting.
+So, those who write stories that policymakers don't like find that they cannot get a meeting.

 When you think about it, the purpose of the news is not to educate the public.